 Vitamin C is one of the most well-researched and beneficial vitamins you can apply topically.
-Ongoing use has been shown to increase collagen production (including dermal collagen, which is significant for wrinkle reduction), reduce the appearance of skin discolorations, strengthen skins barrier and repair response, reduce inflammation, and help skin better withstand exposure to sunlight.[1-3]
+Ongoing use has been shown to improve the look of multiple signs of aging, brighten an uneven skin tone, as well as provide skin-restoring and soothing benefits.
+[1,2,3]

 Vitamin C comes in many forms, with ascorbic acid being the most well-researched for its efficacy.
 Learn more about ascorbic acid’s benefits here.

 Other forms of vitamin C you will see included in skincare products include magnesium ascorbyl phosphate, L-ascorbic acid, tetrahexyldecyl ascorbate, ascorbyl palmitate, ascorbyl glucosamine, and ascorbyl tetraisopalmitate.
-In any form, vitamin C provides potent antioxidant protection, shielding skin from damaging free radicals.
+In any form, vitamin C provides potent antioxidant protection, shielding skin from damaging environmental stressors.

 Note: All antioxidants, including vitamin C, are vulnerable to destabilizing when exposed to air and light.
 That means if you want to reap the reward of your antioxidant-enriched treatments, only choose those that are packaged in opaque tubes, air-restrictive bottles, or pumps that help keep their ingredients stable.